MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 Note how the fifo has two different clocks, one for the write port and one for the read port.

-Note how the write sids has a wr\_afull\_o port.
+Note how the write side has a wr\_afull\_o port.
 It is up to the user not to write any more data to the fifo, when this signal is asserted.
 However, if it does happen then the wr\_error\_o port will be asserted (and latched).
 Similarly, the read side has a rd\_empty\_o port.
 Data should not be read from the fifo when this signal is asserted.
 Again, an error signal is latched on rd\_error\_o.

-It is fairly straight-forward to design the system so that one doesn't read from an empty fifo.
+It is fairly straightforward to design the system so that one doesn't read from an empty fifo.
 However, avoiding writing to a full fifo requires an understanding of the global system architecture.
 One must consider, whether the receiver can pull data out of the fifo quickly enough, compared to how fast data it pushed into the fifo.
-This also influences the choice of how big the fifo should be,
+This also influences the choice of how big the fifo should be.
+In general, one should consider how to handle situations where data is received faster than can be processed.
+In the current implementation a simple overflow occurs leading to a persistent error that can only be cleared by reset.

-## Overall design strategy
+## Overall design strategy for receiving data from the Ethernet.
+The implementation I've chosen here has the FPGA writing the received Ethernet frames directly to RAM, without requiring any assistance from the CPU.
+This is called Direct Memory Access.
+To make this work we must allocate a certain area in memory and configure the DMA block to write only to this memory area.

+Then we must decide on a data format.
+Particularly, we must be able to distinguish where one frame ends and another frame begins.
+I've chosen to prepend each frame with a two-byte header that contains the total number of bytes in the frame, including the header.

+The design must also be robust and handle error situations gracefully, e.g.  by discarding frames that have an incorrect CRC.

-A number of blocks is needed in the design in order to facilitate reception of Ethernet frames.
-They are:
+A number of blocks is needed in the design in order to facilitate all this.
+In the following sections each block will be described in detail.
+The list of blocks are:
-* Interface to the Ethernet PHY - generating a byte stream with Start-Of-Frame and End-Of-Frame markers.
+* Interface to the Ethernet PHY - generating a byte stream with Start-Of-Frame and End-Of-Frame markers, see lan8720a/rmii\_rx.vhd.
-* Header insertion - this strips away te CRC (and validates it), and inserts two bytes in front of the packet with the total byte length.
+* Header insertion - this strips away the CRC (and validates it), and inserts two bytes in front of the packet with the total byte length, see strip\_crc.vhd
-* A fifo to provide for crossing from the Ethernet clock domain to the CPU clock domain.
+* A fifo to provide for crossing from the Ethernet clock domain to the CPU clock domain, see fifo.vhd.
-* A DMA to write the data to the memory.
+* A DMA to write the data to the memory, see dma.vhd.

+All the above files are placed in the directory 'ethernet', and connected together in the wrapper file ethernet/ethernet.vhd.

 ### Interface to the Ethernet PHY (Data reception)
 The PHY chip connects to the FPGA using the [RMII